 Ipswich City Council has a commitment to enhancing the quality of life for people with a disability.
 In January 1998 Ipswich City Council adopted a Social Justice Policy and a Disability, Access and Equity Policy.
 The establishment of these Policies demonstrated a commitment by Ipswich City Council to the valued contribution of each individual within our community and the role that Ipswich City Council plays in ensuring equality amongst all individuals.

-The Disability Action Plan (which is currently under review) will address key theme areas such as:
+The Access and Inclusion Disability Action Plan addresses key theme areas such as:

 Council's commitment to community partnerships is further evidenced by the participation of staff in a wide range of interagency activities that promote the aims and objectives of the Social Justice Policy and Disability, Access and Equity Policy.